mitchelllisle/data-privacy-papers/README.md

 can be issued by a range of trusted institutions -- governments or otherwise.
 A PHC system, according to our definition, could be local or global, and does not need to be biometrics-based.
 Two trends in AI contribute to the urgency of the
-challenge: AI's increasing indistinguishability (i.e., lifelike content and avatars, agentic activity) from people online, and AI's increasing scalability (i.e., cost-effectiveness, accessibility).
+challenge: AI's increasing indistinguishability from people online (i.e., lifelike content and avatars, agentic activity), and AI's increasing scalability (i.e., cost-effectiveness, accessibility).
 Drawing on a long history of research into anonymous credentials and "proof-of-personhood" systems, personhood credentials give people a way to signal their trustworthiness on online platforms, and offer service providers new tools for reducing misuse by bad actors.
 In contrast, existing countermeasures to automated deception -- such as CAPTCHAs -- are inadequate against sophisticated AI, while stringent identity verification solutions are insufficiently private for many use-cases.
 After surveying the benefits of personhood credentials, we also examine deployment risks and design challenges.
 We conclude with actionable next steps for policymakers, technologists, and standards bodies to consider in consultation with the public.</p>
   </details>
 </div>